nyorain/vil/docs/own/done.md

+- [x] image viewer validation error when we don't hover the image (happens when mip > 0 is selected)
+	  {should be fixed with new image viewer}
+- [x] imgui input: figure out why del key does produce a '?'. e.g. in buffer viewer {nvm. issue in swa/iro}
 - [x] improve handling of transparent images.
 Checkerboard background?
 	- [x] when viewing image as grayscale they become transparent atm. no idea why